sammcmillan97/RESTful_API_for_Auction365/src/app/resources/postman/README.md

 login functionality is also used for other requests (such as creating an auction) as authorisation is needed.
 Similar dependencies exists throughout, e.g. first creating an auction before deleting it

-Therefore, it is recommended that you first complete the login and register user endpoints, and for each sub section you first implement the POST and GET endpoints before working on PATCH/PUT and DELETE.
+Therefore, it is recommended that you first complete the login and register user endpoints, and for each subsection you first implement the POST and GET endpoints before working on PATCH/PUT and DELETE.

 ## Found an Issue?